ADC Theatre: Shows

 During the term-time of Cambridge University, there are normally two shows per night: a Mainshow starting at 7:45pm, and a Lateshow starting at 11pm.
 On Tuesdays, the late slot is normally filled by a one-night show that can range from comedy (such as Smokers produced by the Cambridge Footlights) to "fringe" drama such as original writing.
 This format is subject to change and notably performances often take place in the theatre bar on Sunday evenings.

 Outside term-time, the theatre often holds one show per week, and closes for periods during the summer and, to a lesser extent, the Christmas and Easter holidays.
 These closures allow essential maintenance work to be undertaken in the theatre.

+The theatre is also known for "The Freshers Plays", produced by those who have never taken part in a production before as a Cambridge student, usually performed on the 6th week of Michaelmas Term.

 Groups that frequently use the theatre

 During term-time, Cambridge University drama societies such as CUADC, Footlights and CUMTS use the theatre, as well as college drama societies.

-Outside term-time, the theatre is typically used by drama societies based in the city of Cambridge such as BAWDS, the Combined Actors of Cambridge and WriteOn.
+Outside term-time, the theatre is typically used by drama societies based in the city of Cambridge such as BAWDS, the Combined Actors of Cambridge, the Pied Pipers and the Festival Players.